-The All Stop Train makes stops at all 12 subway stations on its way from Incheon International Airport to Seoul Station.
+The All Stop Train makes stops at all the subway stations on its way from Incheon Int’l Airport Terminal 1 & Terminal 2 Stations to Seoul Station.
 Six of the subway stations allow transfers to other metropolitan area subway lines.
 To take this train, passengers must use a transportation card.
-International visitors may also use a prepaid transportation card called M-Pass.
+International visitors may also use the foreigner-exclusive prepaid transportation card MPASS.

-☞ Transportation card purchase locations: Airport Transportation Center on B1F of Incheon International Airport (single-use transit card), convenience stores inside Incheon International Airport (T-money card), Tourism Information Center near Gates 5 & 10 (M-Pass) on 1F of Incheon International Airport
+☞ Transportation card purchase locations: Transportation Center on B1F of Incheon Int’l Airport Terminal 1 & Terminal 2 (Single-journey transit card), convenience stores inside Incheon International Airport (Tmoney card), KTO Tourist Information Center near Gates 5 & 10 on 1F of Incheon International Airport Terminal 1 (MPASS)

 ☞ Payment method: Cash only